 For some, it is an abomination—a downright irresponsible embrace of gluttony.
 For others, it's pure entertainment—a sadistic amusement that pits one man against insurmountable, artery-clogging odds.
-If No Reservations, the focus of last week's column, is the sophisticated, intelligent star of the Travel Channel, then Man v.
+If No Reservations is the sophisticated, intelligent star of the Travel Channel, then Man v.
 Food is its sweaty, gourmandizing cousin.

 When it premiered in 2008, Man v.
 Food was a pioneer of hybrid food programming, in which multiple show formats combined to form a 'new' show (think of Chopped borrowing elements of Iron Chef and Top Chef).
 Essentially, the show fused the jovial-host-eats-across-America concept of Food Network's Diners, Drive-Ins and Dives with the pain-for-audience's-pleasure spectacle of the Nathan's Hot Dog Eating Contest.